 Disney’s Animal Kingdom is the largest of the Walt Disney World parks.
 Don’t let that intimidate you though.
-Most of the parks land is set aside for the animals.
+Most of the land is set aside for the use of the animals who make this park so interesting.

 Disney’s Animal Kingdom is divided into six distinct areas.
-They are the Oasis, Discovery Island, Africa, Asia, Dinoland USA and what will become Pandora.
+They are the Oasis, Discovery Island, Africa, Asia, Dinoland USA and Pandora The World of Avatar.

 Because of the name many guests expect Disney’s Animal Kingdom to be a huge zoo.
 There are two walking trails there might remind you of a zoo but Disney has woven a story into them.
-There is also one show, Flights of Wonder, where the animals take center stage.
-The big draw for animal lovers is Kilimanjaro Safaris.
+There is also one show, Up!
+A Great Bird Adventures Show, where the animals take center stage.
+The biggest draw for animal lovers is Kilimanjaro Safaris.

 But if you want to run from one ride to the other this is not the park for you.
 There are not as many rides in this park as there are in the Magic Kingdom.

-Rides and attractions: Kilimanjaro Safaris, Expedition Everest, Festival of the Lion King and Dinosaur
+Rides and attractions: Kilimanjaro Safaris, Expedition Everest, Festival of the Lion King and Dinosaur.
+I would say Flight of Passage is one of my favorites but I haven’t got to ride it yet!

 Restaurants: Tusker House and Flame Tree BBQ (Grumpy hesitates to recommend Flame Tree BBQ because the last time he was there it was not great.
 It was every other trip though.)